 The purpose of the passport is both to ensure that medications, and residues from medications, do not end up in our food products, and to support the efforts of limiting infection by serious infectious animal diseases.

-The breeder’s organizations issue the horse passports.
-If the horse dies, or are put down, you need to get the passport voided by contacting the breeder organization that issued your horse’s passport in the first place.
+The breeder’s organisations issue the horse passports.
+If the horse dies, or are put down, you need to get the passport voided by contacting the breeder organisation that issued your horse’s passport in the first place.

 Since 2013, there is a special hygiene legislation that, among other things, requires the possibility for people to wash and disinfect their hands when inside an animal facility.
 These rules do not apply if you only keep animals in your home.

 If you have a visitor facility, where people are offered opportunities of direct contact with animals, you also have to have visitor rules and if you offer three or more visiting opportunities per year you must notify the activities to the County Administrative Board.
 This also applies if the animals are brought to people, as, for example, in the case of support dogs.

 Special rules apply to animal health care establishments to prevent the spread of infections in the health care system.